 - the framework mentioned above ensures that acting fairly between all stakeholders of the Company is a central pillar of decision-making.

 The Directors are aware that employees are central to the success of the Company.
 Accordingly, employees are encouraged to have, and to be accountable for, their career development plan which is a core part of the annual HR process.
 The development plan encompasses both business and personal development needs which may be addressed through further qualifications, training or opportunities within the business.
 Employees are also encouraged to complete a “Your Voice” employee engagement survey on a regular basis which provides an opportunity for the Directors to act on feedback received.
-The Directors now have more than 48 months of data from the engagement surveys which has driven changes to the wellness and benefits package offered to employees.
-To recognise hard work and commitment, time off to focus on wellbeing and to recharge has become a permanent addition to the calendar.
-The Company also provides an Employee Assistance Program through WeCare, a Partner of Canada Life which includes, among other things, mental health support and financial and legal guidance, with mental health coverage also being provided under the Company’s plan with Bupa.
+The Directors now have more than 60 months of data from the engagement surveys which has driven changes to the wellness and benefits package offered to employees.
+To recognise hard work and commitment, time off to focus on wellbeing and to recharge is a permanent addition to the calendar.
+The Company also provides employees with access to programmes focusing on mental health and lifestyle guidance and support.